EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 4

-Risk Categories
+Risk categories

-Max.
-Penalty
+Max. penalty

 27

-EU Member States Affected
+EU Member States affected

 General AI Models (GPAI)

-Foundation models like ChatGPT, GPT-4, or Claude fall under a special category of the AI Act.
+Foundation models like ChatGPT, GPT-4 or Claude fall under a special category of the AI Act.
 These General Purpose AI (GPAI) systems have specific compliance requirements you should know about.

-Important GPAI Requirements for You
+Key GPAI Requirements for You

-• Transparency Obligations: You must disclose when content is AI-generated
+• Transparency obligations: You must disclose when content is AI-generated

-• Copyright Compliance: Summaries of training data are required
+• Copyright compliance: Summaries of training data are required

-• Systemic Risks: Additional obligations for models with >10²⁵ FLOPS
+• Systemic risks: Additional obligations for models with >10²⁵ FLOPS

 Your AI Act Implementation Timeline

-Date Milestone Status What You Should Consider
+Date Milestone Status What you should note

-2 August 2025 GPAI obligations active Active Foundation model compliance must be implemented now
+2 August 2025 GPAI obligations active Active Foundation model compliance must now be implemented

-2 August 2027 Legacy System Compliance Future Older GPAI models must also be compliant (potentially extended by Digital Omnibus)
+2 August 2027 Legacy system compliance Future Older GPAI models must also be compliant (potentially extended by Digital Omnibus)

-Phase 1: Complete ✓ (since Feb.
+Phase 1: Completed (since Feb.
 2025)

-Phase 2: Active ✓ (since August 2025)
+Phase 2: Active (since August 2025)

 All high-risk AI systems must be compliant.
-Implement risk management, quality assurance, technical documentation, and human oversight.
-Note: The Digital Omnibus could extend high-risk deadlines – but nothing is decided yet.
+Implement risk management, quality assurance, technical documentation and human oversight.
+Note: The Digital Omnibus could extend high-risk deadlines -- but nothing is decided yet.
 Plan based on current law!

 Your Obligations by Role